godot-escoria/escoria-demo-game/doc/lang_tooltip_dialog.md

 Or how I learned to stop worrying and love internationalization.

-## Language configuration
+## Language configuration / Text locales

 Escoria supports separate languages for text and voice.
-Text includes speech and tooltips, though tooltips are a bit special.
+Text includes speech and tooltips.

-These are configured in your project settings as defaults, but whoever plays your game can alter them, save them and load them.
+These are configured in your project settings as defaults, but whoever plays your game can alter them, save them and load them, if you provide more than one language option.

-### Tooltip

-There is a semi-magical configuration `escoria/application/tooltip_lang_default`.
-It helps to understand that it's a bit of a misnomer.
-It's not really a default language, but the language _you the developer_ used when writing tooltips for items in the editor.

-Its purpose is to see if we can avoid translating tooltips.
-If the current locale matches the one you used, we can avoid translating!
+### Development language and translations

+Set the language code used during development in `escoria/platform/development_lang`.
+This means the language you use for tooltips and writing dialog.

+This is required so Escoria can skip the translation code if the game is in the same language as during development.

+Translating the texts are documented further in [The Escoria book](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/i18n/)

 ### Text timeout